Monday, March 4, 2024

 There is also the whole issue of migrating or transferring a site.

 In a nutshell, you may choose to transfer the "whole kit and caboodle" -- domains, hosting, SSL and email to another vendor.
-Or, you may have domains with one vendor and hosting (some form of SSL) and email with a second vendor.
-Both instances involve changes to the DNS server.
+Or, you may have domains with one vendor, hosting (and some form of SSL) with another and email with a third vendor.
+All instances involve changes to the DNS settings.

 These records include: